top of page

 Step 6: Schedule Regular Check-Ins

-Step 7: Send a Post-Onboarding Survey
+Step 7: Close the Loop with a Post-Onboarding Survey

 Frequently Asked Questions (FAQs)